 Markets crashing, panic in the air, and a taste for some entrepreneurial investment?
 There’s no time to start a business like a recession.

 I had just graduated from university two years before and was itching to start my own business.
-I found a dormant brokerage licence in our company books that was suspended on the orders of my late father just prior to the great UAE crash of the late 1990s.
-Emaar had reached 140 dirhams then, although no one really knew what the record price was since all trading was conducted over the counter (or under it) as there was no official stock markets.
+I started looking for loans at King of Kash as I knew funding the business would be an issue for me.
+I had lots of student debt that needed paying off and I was really worried about my finances.
+I then found a dormant brokerage licence in our company books that was suspended on the orders of my late father just prior to the great UAE crash of the late 1990s.
+Emaar had reached 140 dirhams then, although no one really knew what the record price was since all trading was conducted over the counter (or under it) as there were no official stock markets.
 Still, brokerage houses, twenty of whom existed then recorded the prices and a lot of work was done on the basis of trust.
-As Emaar broke the two digit ceiling my father ordered the company to cease work since it looked like a crash was imminent.
+As Emaar broke the two-digit ceiling my father ordered the company to cease work since it looked like a crash was imminent.

 More than two years later, when I was 22, I dug into our files, dusted off the central bank document that read Al Saud Stocks and Bonds and received permission from my father to reactivate the firm and base it in Dubai.
 I had two options in mind, each of them for a niche market.
 One was for what was then the burgeoning Shariah-compliant industry; then my idea was to start a brokerage firm that only sold shares of companies that complied with Shari’ah law.
 However, iHilal was just starting, and I remember going to meet Ramzi Abu Khadra, its founder and CEO in the spring of 2001.
 His idea was very similar to mine and I didn’t think it would entrepreneurial to start a business that already existed.